deco3500-2017/team-apollo/README.md

 - Paul loves hanging out with friends and having new experiences.
 - He went to University directly after high school.
-- Paul has been going to parties and nightclubs frequently since he turned 18
+- Paul has been going to parties and nightclubs frequently since he turned 18.

 **Goals:**

 - Paul wants to experience new things and make great memories with his friends while he is young.
-- Paul and his friends specifically love going to nightclubs which have a DJ who is really getting the crowd going.
+- Paul and his friends specifically love going to nightclubs which have a DJ who is really getting the crowd going, and they only like DJs who play EDM.

 **Frustrations:**

 - Paul finds that his nights out can be hit-and-miss.
-- Paul hates spending $20 on the entry-fee for a night club if it isn't fun inside.
+- Paul hates spending $20 on the entry-fee for a night club if it doesn't turn out to be fun inside.
 - Paul doesn't like sending messages out to all the people he knows to see if they're at a good club.

 #### 2.1.2 User Persona : Miranda